Quality & Performance Measures

 AGA measures in the Quality Payment Program (QPP)

 AGA maintains a variety of performance measures specific to gastroenterology and hepatology that are available for public reporting in the QPP.
-These measure specifications are updated annually by AGA and available utilizing the CMS measures inventory tool.
+These measure specifications are updated annually by AGA and available utilizing the CMS measures inventory tool or via the links below.

 AGA stewards the following measures in the QPP: